irudnyts/irudnyts.github.io/_posts/2019-01-14-r-coding-style-guide.md

     fit regression.R
     ```

+* File names should use letters from [Basic Latin](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)), and NOT from [Latin-1 Supplement](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)).

+    ```r
+    # Good
+    tidy.R

+    # Bad
+    rangé.R
+    ```

 If the file is **a part of data analysis**, then it makes sense to follow the following recommendations:

-* File names should be lowercase.
-There is nothing bad in having capital case names, just bear in mind even though recent Windows and macOS file systems (NTFS and APFS (optional)) are case sensitive, `test.R` and `Test.R` cannot coexist in the same folder.
+* There should be no files that differ only by the letter case in the same folder and file names should be lowercase.
+There is nothing bad in having capital case names, just bear in mind case sensitivity and case preservation of your system.
+Case sensitivity means `test.R` and `Test.R` can coexist in the same folder.
+For instace, macOS file system (APFS) is not case sensitive by default.

     ```r
     # Good